 Not exactly well-known, Peke-a-tese is short, stout and furry.
 With their round face dotted with round eyes and topped with hanging ears, they are truly adorable.
-But what makes them unique is their amazing life-span of 16 years.
+But what makes them unique is an amazing life-span of 16 years.

-Born of a Maltese and Pekingese parent, a Peke-a-tese is independent and assertive, thus not as obedient.
+Born of a Maltese and Pekingese parent, a Peke-a-tese is independent and assertive, thus not nearly as obedient.
 However, proper training and timely socialization can make all the difference.
 This cross-breed appreciates clear instructions.

 So, rather than just saying “no,” tell them clearly what you expect.
 They’re smart enough to understand you.
 It’s worth noting they love to eat, which is why you must fill their bowl only at meal times.
-Also, provide them with daily exercise to keep them fit.
+Also, do provide them with daily exercise to keep them fit.

 Parents: Scottish Terrier x Maltese mix

 Tiny and fluffy, a Scottese is a bit of both parents – Maltese and Scottish Terrier.
 For a canine that weighs about 20 pounds and stands 10 inches tall, the Scottese has endured through centuries to still remain as sought-after.

 Expect this cross-breed to be as feisty as the Scottish parent but as affectionate as the other Maltese ancestor.
 Size does not deter this hybrid from being bold and beautiful.
 Owing to these two factors, you might find it challenging to train a Scottese.

 What you can try is start with basic training using a reward system.
 Then you’ll want to gradually build it up depending on how the canine responds.
 As energetic that a Scottese may be, their exercise entails trotting outdoor for a limited period.

 Parents: Cairn Terrier x Maltese mix

-Get a Cairmal, and you’ll own a shaggy handful that loves interacting.
-Crossing a Maltese with a Cairn Terrier results in a Cairmal, which weighs about 13 pounds and grows to be 13 inches tall.
+Get a Cairmal, and you’ll own a shaggy handful that loves interacting with humans.
+Crossing the Maltese with a Cairn Terrier results in a Cairmal, which weighs about 13 pounds and grows to be 13 inches tall.
 Throughout their 15 years, they’re be sure to keep you entertained.